 For stretches of the corridor which would pass through agricultural land, there is expected to be a loss of crops and consequent economic losses to farmers if the construction phase is timed to a pre-harvest time.
 Other than that, because of the limited use of heavy vehicles and equipment during construction, it is unlikely that there would be any long-term impact related to compaction of soil or loss of fertility in top soil.
-Efforts would be made to ensure that the transmission lines do not pass over any habitat or village dwellings.
+Efforts would be made during detailed survey and in subsequent project planning phase to ensure that the transmission lines do not pass over any habitat or village dwellings.